Rhyl & District Model Railway Club

 This one is my first Finney kit, it went together OK with no problems.
 Resin body, Maxon motor and ABC gearbox.
 Painted by Dennis Morley

-BR built Castle class 7014 'Cathays Castle'.
+BR built Castle class 7014 'Caerhays Castle'.
 This is a Malcolm Mitchell kit, now marketed by 'Just like the Real Thing'.
 While it fitted together OK, this kit suffered from the lack of decent instructions - despite the 47 sheets of A4 paper!
 A lot of time was spent looking for information from other sources.
 A very complicated exercise which deserves proper instructions.

 An LNER V3 2-6-2 tank.
 I enjoyed building this Gresley tank loco, it was a nice simple basic kit.
 It is fitted with an MSC motor gear box.
 I made a few simple modifications to the smoke box saddle and have now got a good strong decent model.

 Another of David Andrews kits.
 A joy to build.
 I made this one for my third daughter.
 I hope the others don't want one!
+Below is the painted and lined completed model.

 This Gladiator kit uses a resin moulding for the loco body. although i'm not a fan of resin it was definitely a time saver on this one!
 A nice kit - already for the paint shop now.